Key to consistent Treflip - Scoop when your body's going up

 Why does your Treflip not flip?

-Because your body is holding your board down.
+Because your body is holding the board down.

-Some people can Treflip or Shove-it so lightly.
-Understanding how a steezy Treflip is possible helps you land yours.
-Above everything, the most crucial question in this video is: Can you scoop your board when your entire body is holding it down?
+Some skaters can Treflip or Shove-it with remarkable lightness.
+Understanding the mechanism behind a steezy Treflip helps you achieve the same.
+The central question explored in this article is: Can you truly scoop the board if your entire body is pressing it downward?

 Summary

-What does it take to complete a rotation in Treflip?
+What does it take to complete a rotation in a Treflip?

 Simulation